Tips for Choosing the Best Travel Bag

 Bag Breakdown

-Here's my personal take on your main options:
+Here's my personal take on your main options for carry-on-size luggage:

 Soft backpacks

 To me, this kind of bag makes the most sense for my typical overseas trip.
-These soft bags basically hang on your shoulders (even those with hip belts) and work fine for getting from the train station to the hotel.
-(But they're not as comfortable for long hauls as backpacks with frames.)
-They're also well-suited as carry-ons, since they can squish down to fit virtually any overhead bin, provided you've packed light enough.
+These bags hang on your shoulders (even those with hip belts) and work fine for getting from the train station to the hotel.
+They're the most versatile carry-ons since they can squish down to fit in virtually any overhead bin.
 And I really appreciate the mobility and practicality of having both hands free while en route — I can eat a sandwich or buy a bus ticket and hop aboard without breaking my stride.
 I live out of my Convertible Carry-On for four months each year — and I absolutely love it.
 (I supplement it with a separate day bag that's exactly to my liking; I'm not wild about the zip-off day bags that come with some backpacks.)
 The day will come when I'll be rolling my bag through Europe with the rest of the gang.
 But as long as I'm hardy enough to carry my gear on my back, I will.

 Internal-frame backpacks

-These are the most comfortable bags to wear on your back, as the frame and hip belt keep the weight off your shoulders and balanced over your hips.
-However, these bags can be expensive, and they're often "taller" than carry-on size — to me, that's not worth the trade-off.
-If you pack light, a soft backpack won't cause too much strain (and shorter carry-on-size bags force you to limit your stuff).
+These are the most comfortable bags to wear, as the frame and hip belt keep the weight off your shoulders and balanced over your hips.
+However, these bags can be expensive, they're often "taller" than carry-on size, and I don't think the comfort is worth the trade-off.
+If you pack light, a soft backpack won't cause too much strain (and shorter carry-on-size backpacks force you to limit your stuff).
 But if you expect to be hauling your bag longer distances and don't mind checking it on flights, this option can make sense (check outdoor stores).

 Rolling bags

-Unless you're traveling with your own butler, remember that you'll need to lift and lug your wheeled bag from time to time — up stairs, into and out of overhead compartments, on and off transit, over muddy footpaths, and perhaps above cobbles if the wheels are clackity-clunking loud enough to wake the whole village.
-Look for a rolling bag that's as roomy and sturdy as possible while still being small and light enough to lift and fit in a plane's overhead bin.
+And, unless you're traveling with your own butler, remember that you'll need to lift and lug your wheeled bag from time to time — up stairs, into and out of overhead compartments, on and off transit, over muddy footpaths, etc. Look for a rolling bag that's as roomy and sturdy as possible while still being small and light enough to lift and fit in a plane's overhead bin.
 Plenty of wheeled bags are well-designed for a typical European trip — most of my staffers prefer to roll with one.
-Just don't let wheels trick you into packing any heavier than you need to.
+Just don't let wheels trick you into packing heavier.

 Soft-sided versus hard-shell: Rolling bags come in soft- and hard-sided formats.
-While the hard-sided ones are fine for getting your things to a single destination and home again, to me they're too heavy to haul around every few days for a while — even the newest ultra-light models are still a pound or two heavier than most soft-sided bags.
-Hard-shell bags tend to be more expensive, and many models don't expand to accommodate unplanned souvenir shopping.
-Their only major advantage is the protection they offer any breakables you're hauling home.
-My solution: Don't bring breakables home.
-If you must, pack them carefully in a protective container within a soft-shell bag, or consider a hybrid hard-side/canvas bag (my expandable Ravenna Rolling Case, for example, has hard-side edges and exterior soft pockets, and weighs less than a pound more than my soft-sided rolling bag).
+In general, I prefer a soft-sided suitcase.
+Hard-sided bags tend to be expensive, and even the ultra-light models are still a pound or two heavier than most soft-sided bags.
+Their major advantage is the protection they offer any breakables you're hauling home.
+Remember that with a soft-shell bag you can still pack your breakables in a protective container inside the bag — or consider a hybrid hard-side/canvas bag (my expandable Ravenna Rolling Case, for example, has hard-side edges and exterior soft pockets, and weighs less than a pound more than my soft-sided rolling bag).

 Two wheels versus four: Four-wheeled "spinner" suitcases are the easiest to move along even ground — pushing one along takes less work than pulling a two-wheeled bag, which doesn't roll unless you're bearing some of its weight.
 For a trip that requires little more of your bag than moving your things through an airport or between taxi trunks and hotel elevators, a four-wheeled bag is a breeze.
 But when faced with surfaces more challenging than the even flooring of an airport terminal, spinners become ungainly tote bags — and they're utterly hobbled by cobbles.
 Extra wheels mean extra opportunities for breakage, and the casings of many spinner-bag wheels are more fragile, and more exposed, than those of rolling bags, while taking precious inches from your interior space.
 And while these bags easily roll downhill with you, they'll also do so without you.
 I would never take one of these bags on an overseas sightseeing trip.
 (If a spinner is a winner for you, look for sturdy wheels and minimized weight.)